Nikitaw-1011/task_project/README.md

 1) Title of the Project: Student Detail Form

 2) Description: Here we can store Student ID, Name, Address and Email id using JSON Power DB.
+(Open Master Branch for code)

 3) Benefits of using JsonPowerDB:
       Simplest way to retrieve data in a JSON format.